renanvolkers/DesignPatterns/Composite/README.md

 Composite – Composite stores child components and implements child related operations in the component interface.
 Client – Client manipulates the objects in the composition through the component interface.

+Obs:
+Idea idenfiq Composite is class where is the Array,List,

 # Buil Company
 Hierarchical structure refers to a company's chain of command, typically from senior and executive management to general employees.
 In other words, this structure applies to organizations with a single leader and a stream of subordinates below them.